-The Big Lottery Fund approved the 16 project outlines submitted in April 2014, which are now being delivered by a partnership of organisations across Bristol.
-The BAB Programme Management Team work closely with the Programme Group and the Big Lottery Fund to manage the budget and ensure that all expenditure is transparent and meets policy around selecting delivery partners.
+The National Lottery Community Fund approved the 16 project outlines submitted in April 2014, which are now being delivered by a partnership of organisations across Bristol.
+The BAB Programme Management Team work closely with the Programme Group and the National Lottery Community Fund to manage the budget and ensure that all expenditure is transparent and meets policy around selecting delivery partners.

 BAB has a highly collaborative approach to commissioning, involving many partners in the design and delivery of services.
 Decision making panels, involving older people, make the final decisions about which organisations should deliver the different BAB projects.

 A separate Community Kick-start fund of smaller grants has also been set up through which organisations, groups and individuals can apply for up to £2,000 towards running activities likely to reduce isolation and loneliness.
 This can be spent on goods – such as sewing machines or yoga mats – and services like room hire and employing an instructor.

 The BAB programme will conclude in 2020, and the impact of BAB activity will be measured and evaluated alongside data from other Ageing Better projects.

 A charity limited by guarantee.
 Registered no 2984207.

 Somerset Design - Supporting Charities in Bristol